vanus-labs/vanus/CONTRIBUTING.md

 These issues are well suited for a new contributor.

 #### Further Contributions
-After your first contribution was done.
-You cloud choose other issues you interested in to continuing contributing,
+After your first contribution was done, you cloud choose other issues you interested in to continuing contributing.
+You also could create a PR directly to Vanus for fixing or improving.

 ### Submit an Issue
 Submit an issue to Vanus is a pretty important contributing.
 Each issue whatever which about bug/feature request/improvement/ blog/looking for helping/confusing is ESSENTIAL for making Vanus greater.

-You could click `new` button in (issues sub-page)[https://github.com/linkall-labs/vanus/issues] of Vanus project to submit an issue for us.
+You could click `New issue` button in (issues sub-page)[https://github.com/linkall-labs/vanus/issues] of Vanus project to submit an issue for us.

-## PRs
+## Pull Requests
+After your work done, you can create a `Pull Request` by click `New pull request` button in [pull requests](https://github.com/linkall-labs/vanus/pulls) pages to submit your contribution to Vanus.
+More about `Pull Request` you can find [here](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests).

+There are some constraints that in order to save review's time you need pay attention to.

-### Format
+### Style
+We strictly check PR's format.
+A PR consist of two part: Title and Description.

 #### Title
-This repo's PR title based on [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/)
+The PR's title follow [Conventional Commits 1.0.0](https://www.conventionalcommits.org/en/v1.0.0/)

 - feat: A new feature
 - fix: A bug fix